mkbabb/parse-that/docs/perf-optimization-ts.md

 ### `wrap()` Detection in BBNF Codegen

-The BBNF compiler detects `skip(next(L, M), R)` patterns and emits `M.wrap(L, R)` — which is already inlined to 3 direct calls instead of the 4 indirect calls from chaining `skip` and `next` combinators.
+The BBNF compiler detects `skip(next(L, M), R)` patterns and emits `M.wrap(L, R)`—which is already inlined to 3 direct calls instead of the 4 indirect calls from chaining `skip` and `next` combinators.

 ### All-Literals Dispatch